Forecast-it/handbook/README.md

 On behalf of everyone, I welcome you as a new [Forecaster](https://www.forecast.app/) to Forecast Technologies and wish you every success here.

 Forecast is a company that thrives on innovation, collaboration and customer happiness.
 A company with no silos or towers of knowledge.
 Where the team is a cohesive whole that functions like a constantly evolving, living organism.
-We believe that each employee contributes directly to the Company’s growth and success, and we hope you will take pride in being a member of our team.
+We believe that each employee contributes directly to the Forecast’s growth and success, and we hope you will take pride in being a member of our team.

 This is where we share what’s worth knowing about Forecast the company, our culture, our process, expectations, and our history.
 It’s a guide to understanding what people are talking about when they say “check Mission Control”, what Friday Fun is, why we use so many movie quotes, and hopefully everything in-between.